theRealAph/ScopeLocals/README.md

 The immutability of scoped values means that a caller can use a scoped value to reliably communicate a constant value to its callees in the same thread.
 However, there are occasions when one of the callees might need to use the same scoped value to communicate a different value to its own callees in the thread.
 The `ScopedValue` API allows a new binding to be established for nested calls.

-As an example, consider a third component of the web framework: a logging component with a method `void log(Supplier<String> formatter)`.
-User code passes a lambda expression to the `log(...)` method; if logging is enabled, the method calls `formatter.get()` to evaluate the lambda expression and then prints the result.
-Although the user code may have permission to access the database, the lambda expression should not, since it only needs to format text.
+As an example, consider a third component of the web framework: a logging component with a method `void log(Supplier<String> formatter)`. `Application` code passes a lambda expression to the `log(...)` method; if logging is enabled, the method calls `formatter.get()` to evaluate the lambda expression and then prints the result.
+Although the `Application` handler code may have permission to access the database, the lambda expression should not, since it only needs to format text.
 Accordingly, the scoped value that was initially bound in `Server.serve(...)` should be rebound to a guest `Identity` for the lifetime of `formatter.get()`:

 <a name="Web-framework-example-Rebinding-extent"></a>
 ```